 Refugees and asylum seekers hosted in shelters, as well as vulnerable refugees and asylum seekers living in urban and rural areas, receive cash assistance to purchase food and other essential items.

 Shelter and Non-Food Items (NFIs)

-Asylum-seekers and refugees have access to temporary accommodation in shelters while their refugee status determination procedure is processed.
+Vulnerable refugees and asylum-seekers have access to temporary accommodation in shelters while their refugee status determination procedure is processed.

 Community Empowerment and Self-Reliance